 Buying a car isn’t just a straight choice between petrol or diesel anymore.
 If you’re looking for an environmentally-friendly car your options now include petrol and diesel hybrids, electric cars and a range of other alternative fuels.
 Here you can learn more about your options and discover the advantages and disadvantages of them.

 The rise of alternatively fuelled cars

-Nearly all cars and vehicles already on the road are powered by traditional petrol or diesel engines, but all that is changing.
-According to the Society of Motor Manufacturers and Traders, 32,727 hybrid and electric plug-in cars were registered in the UK in 2013 – an increase of 17.5% on 2012 figures.
+Nearly all cars and vehicles already on the road are powered by traditional petrol or diesel engines, but this is all changing.

 Your options explained

 A ‘pure’ electric vehicle is powered by an electric motor.

 A hybrid car combines a conventional petrol or diesel internal combustion engine with an electric motor.

 Different manufacturers have different systems.
 In some, each of the power sources can drive the car separately or they can work together.

 In others, a small conventional engine is boosted by an electric motor when required or acts as a generator to charge the battery pack.

 A plug-in hybrid car combines a petrol or diesel engine with an electric motor powered by a mains rechargeable battery.